 prof. Jimmy Van den Eynden (MD, PhD)

-Principal Investigator – Lab of computational cancer genomics and tumour evolution
+Principal Investigator – Lab of computational cancer genomics and tumor evolution

 Assistant professor (Faculty of Medicine and Health Sciences, UGent)

-We are using computational approaches to study somatic mutation patterns from different cancer types to gain more insights in tumor evolution.
+We are studying different phases of tumor evolution (healthy tissues, primary tumors, metastatic tumors …), mainly based on somatic mutation patterns.
 Somatic mutations are small DNA errors that accumulate during lifetime, eventually resulting in the generation of a malignant tumor.
-Because some of these mutations are under strong evolutionary pressure, studying their patterns has the potential to identify new cancer genes, indicate specific cancer vulnerabilities or unveil fundamental processes that occurred during tumor evolution like tumor-immune interactions.
+Because some of these mutations are under strong evolutionary pressure, studying their patterns has the potential to identify new cancer genes, indicate specific cancer vulnerabilities or unveil fundamental processes that occurred during tumor evolution like tumor-immune interactions, the development of treatment resistance or metastatic behavior.

 Jimmy Van den Eynden completed his medical studies in 2003.